-Pneumonia in immunocompromised patients is often caused by unusual pathogens.
-Symptoms and signs depend on the pathogen.
+Pneumonia in immunocompromised patients is often caused by unusual pathogens but may also be caused by the same pathogens as those that cause community-acquired pneumonia (see Community-Acquired Pneumonia and see Overview of Pneumonia).
+Symptoms and signs depend on the pathogen and on the conditions compromising the immune system.
 Diagnosis is based on blood cultures and bronchoscopic sampling of respiratory secretions, sometimes with quantitative cultures.
-Treatment depends on the host defect and pathogen.
+Treatment depends on the immune system defect and the pathogen.

-The potential pathogens in patients with compromised defenses are legion.
-Likely pathogens based on the type of defect in host defenses are listed in Table 7: Pneumonia: Pneumonia in Immunocompromised Patients.
+The potential pathogens in patients with compromised immune system defenses are legion.
+Likely pathogens depend on the type of defect in immune system defenses (see Table 4: Pneumonia in Immunocompromised Patients).
 However, respiratory symptoms and changes on chest x-rays in immunocompromised patients may be due to various processes other than infection, such as pulmonary hemorrhage, pulmonary edema, radiation injury, pulmonary toxicity due to cytotoxic drugs, and tumor infiltrates.

 Symptoms and Signs

-Symptoms and signs may be the same as those found with community-acquired or hospital-acquired pneumonia in immunocompetent patients, though immunocompromised patients may have no fever or respiratory signs and are less likely to have purulent sputum if they are neutropenic.
+Symptoms and signs may be the same as those that occur with community-acquired pneumonia (see Symptoms and Signs) or hospital-acquired pneumonia (see Symptoms and Signs) in immunocompetent patients.
+Symptoms may include malaise, chills, fever, rigor, cough, dyspnea, and chest pain.
+However, immunocompromised patients may have no fever or respiratory signs and are less likely to have purulent sputum if they are neutropenic.
 In some patients, the only sign is fever.

 Likely pathogens can often be predicted based on symptoms, x-ray changes, and the type of immunodeficiency.
-In patients with acute symptoms, likely diagnoses are bacterial infection, hemorrhage, pulmonary edema, a leukocyte agglutinin reaction, and pulmonary emboli.
-A subacute or chronic presentation is more suggestive of a fungal or mycobacterial infection, an opportunistic viral infection, P. jirovecii pneumonia, tumor, a cytotoxic drug reaction, or radiation injury.
+In patients with acute symptoms, the differential diagnosis includes bacterial infection, hemorrhage, pulmonary edema, a leukocyte agglutinin reaction to transfusion of blood products, and pulmonary emboli.
+M An indolent time course is more suggestive of a fungal or mycobacterial infection, an opportunistic viral infection, P. jirovecii pneumonia, tumor, a cytotoxic drug reaction, or radiation injury.

 X-rays showing localized consolidation usually indicate an infection involving bacteria, mycobacteria, fungi, or Nocardia sp.
 A diffuse interstitial pattern is more likely to represent a viral infection, P. jirovecii pneumonia, drug or radiation injury, or pulmonary edema.
 Diffuse nodular lesions suggest mycobacteria, Nocardia sp, fungi, or tumor.
-Cavitary disease suggests mycobacteria, Nocardia sp, fungi, or bacteria.
+Cavitary disease suggests mycobacteria, Nocardia sp, fungi, or bacteria, particularly S. aureus.

-In neutropenic patients, empiric treatment depends on the host defect, x-ray, and severity of illness.
-Generally, broad-spectrum drugs are needed to cover gram-negative bacilli, Staphylococcus aureus, and anaerobes, as for hospital-acquired pneumonia (see Pneumonia: Treatment).
-If patients with conditions other than HIV do not improve with 5 days of antibiotic therapy, antifungal therapy is frequently added empirically.
+The antimicrobial therapy depends on the immune system defect and the risk factors for specific pathogens.
+Consultation with an infectious diseases specialist is usually indicated.
+In patients with neutropenia, empiric treatment depends on the immune system defect, x-ray findings, and severity of illness.
+Generally, broad-spectrum antibiotics that are effective against gram-negative bacilli, Staphylococcus aureus, and anaerobes are needed, as for hospital-acquired pneumonia (see Treatment).
+If patients with conditions other than HIV infection do not improve with 5 days of antibiotic therapy, antifungal therapy is frequently added empirically.

-Last full review/revision May 2008 by John G. Bartlett, MD
+Last full review/revision December 2014 by Sanjay Sethi, MD